-Tendons connect muscle to bone, transmitting muscular effort into skeletal motion.
-Normally, these dense bands of fibrous connective tissues are plenty strong enough to withstand the loading of each stride.
+Tendons are fibrous tissues that connect muscle to bone, transmitting muscular effort into skeletal motion.
+Normally, they are plenty strong enough to withstand the loading of each stride.
 But injured tendons do not heal well.
-Inflammation subsides slowly and scarring proliferates, leading to permanent lameness.
+Inflammation subsides slowly and scarring proliferates, sometimes leading to permanent lameness.
 A rider's choice of riding techniques and conditions can have critical effects on tendon health.
 Which of the following situations raise(s) the risk for tendon injury?

 a. sudden increase in performance demand

 c. deep or muddy footing